Marriage is a partnership, and finances are one of the most common issues married couples argue over.

-I don’t think it provides as accommodating of environment for unity and open communication, but I fully believe many couples lead happy, healthy and successful financial lives together under this arrangement.
+I don’t think it provides an accommodating environment for unity and open communication.
+Still, I fully believe many couples lead happy, healthy, and successful financial lives together under this arrangement.

 Plus, we feel it is just easier to manage when everything goes into one account and out of the same account.
 For us, it’s the simpler solution to maintain a single checking account.